-Example: Assume the existence of component RED spanning physical inputs 1 through 6 and physical outputs 1 through 6.
-All call can be used to switch physical input 3 to physical outputs 2 through 6 with a single command.
+Example: Assume the existence of a component RED which spans physical inputs 1 through 8 and physical outputs 1 through 8 on a routing switcher.
+All call could be used to switch physical input 3 to physical outputs 4 through 8 with a single command.